 - A Canadian Heritage Moment depicted an old Chinese man telling his grandsons in Flash Back about building the Canadian Pacific Railroad.
 He volunteered to place a nitroglycerin charge, which went off prematurely.
 Fortunately, he survived.
 He goes on to tell his grandsons the legend of "one dead Chinese man for every mile of that track."

-- Chinese laborers also appear in the remake of 3:10 to Yuma on a railroad construction site.
+- Chinese laborers also appear in 3:10 to Yuma (2007) on a railroad construction site.

 - Miniature Chinese laborer figures come to life and attack Ben Stiller's character in a wild west diorama in Night at the Museum.